Before contacting us, read the tracing guidance notes below

 Please note retraces are only available for address traces - Pre-sue/litigation reports, financial background reports or any other service apart from address tracing services are fee per case on supply due to the time spent on the investigation in addition to this we can only report on our findings which cannot be contingent in its provision and all services as outlined (apart from address tracing services) are non refundable in all situations.
 Full details are available in our terms of service.

-It is highly unlikely that an address trace result would be incorrect, we utilise high level multiple data sources including Credit Reference Agency data, as the way in which Find UK People® layer data sets makes its results highly accurate.
+It is highly unlikely that an address trace result would be incorrect, we utilise high level multiple data sources including Credit Reference Agency data where permitted, as the way in which Find UK People® layer data sets makes its results highly accurate.
 It is normally worthwhile to double verify any case yourself before contacting us…

 If you have a confirmed reason that our information may be incorrect and it is within 60 days from report issue date then you may request a retrace.